 The AC role has emerged within the Education and Training Sector (ETS), over the last 30 years, originally as a result of the implementation of vocational (competence-based) qualifications (notably NVQs) and formalised work-based education and training.
 The AC is a dual professional, using their up-to-date professional knowledge and skills to support vocational and professional development across the formal ETS as well as in any employer setting, and at any level.
 They may, for example, coach and assess apprentices, trainees or new recruits (ranging from young entrants, to new CEOs) in the workplace, commensurate with their own level of experience and qualifications, as required by their employer or their sector.

 Looking to start your career?
 We have Apprenticeship opportunities that will help you get the skills and experience you need to become a valuable employee to any business.
 Apprenticeships are the SMART way to realise your potential!
-With our a Retail Apprenticeships you can:
+With our Learning and Development Apprenticeships you can: